Fabbboy/wroom/README.md

 It has absolutly nothing to do with cars or wind's and it's also not fast actually it's a blessing that the compiler even compiles.
 Inspired by [Buzz](https://github.com/buzz-language/buzz)

+## ⚠️Important⚠️

+In favor of a better and more stable IR I decided to put this project on ice until I built a more stable and better IR.
+After that the IR system will be completely rewritten.

 ### Next Steps

 - [ ] Add alignment to IR